Pete Rose, baseball’s banned hits leader, has died at 83 - WTOP News

 Blasingame was with the Washington Senators by midseason and Rose was a phenomenon: “Charlie Hustle,” Yankees pitcher Whitey Ford reportedly called him, mockingly, after watching him hurry to first upon drawing a walk in spring training.
 Rose hit .273 as a rookie and, starting in 1965, batted .300 or higher 14 out of 15 seasons.
 He was so dependable that in 1968, the “Year of the Pitcher,” he led the league with a .335 average, one of three batting titles.

+Rose played in one more World Series, in 1983, when he batted .313 even as the Phillies fell to the Baltimore Orioles in five games.
+He signed with the Montreal Expos in 1984, but rejoined the Reds in August as player-manager, replacing the fired Vern Rapp after the Reds acquired him in exchange for a minor leaguer.
+“There’s no question I’ll make some mistakes,” he told reporters.

+Rose had planned to limit himself to pinch-hitting with the Reds, but the trade revived him and he hit .365 over the rest of the season after batting just .259 for Montreal.
+He retired as a player after the 1986 season and his last game as a manager came two days before his banishment, Aug.
+21, 1989, a 6-5 victory over the Chicago Cubs.
+His career managerial record was 412-373.

 In his post-baseball life, he did make it to a few honorary associations.
-The Reds voted him into the team’s Hall of Fame in 2016, the year before a bronze sculpture of Rose’s iconic slide was unveiled outside of Cincinnati’s Great American Ball Park.
+The Reds voted him into the team’s Hall of Fame in 2016, the year before a bronze sculpture of Rose’s iconic slide was unveiled outside of Cincinnati’s Great American Ball Park, and retired his uniform number.

 AP MLB: https://apnews.com/hub/MLB